How to Market Your Medical Practice – Part 1

 The typography you select plays a critical role in how your brand is perceived.
 To choose the right fonts:

-- Opt for Professional Fonts: Sans-serif fonts like Arial or Helvetica are modern and widely accepted, providing a clean look.
+- Opt for professional fonts: sans-serif fonts like Montserrat are modern and widely accepted, providing a clean, accessible look.

-Serif fonts like Times New Roman evoke tradition and reliability, suitable for practices aiming for a classic feel.
+- Consider classic fonts: serif fonts like Times New Roman or Georgia evoke tradition and reliability, suitable for practices aiming for a classic feel.

-- Avoid Playful Fonts: Steer clear of overly decorative fonts that could undermine the professional credibility of your medical practice.
+- Avoid playful fonts: overly decorative fonts like Comic Sans or Papyrus can undermine the professional credibility of your medical practice.

-- Relevance to Specialty: The icon should be immediately recognizable and relevant to your medical specialty, aiding in quick patient association.
+- Relevance to specialty: ensure the icon is immediately recognisable and relevant to your medical specialty, aiding in quick patient association.

-- Visual Simplicity: Maintain a balance between simplicity and conveying your message.
+- Visual simplicity: maintain balance between simplicity and conveying your message.
 If an icon complicates the design, consider omitting it.

 The Evolution of Your Brand